erkkah/adminjs-graphql/README.md

 You might want to build your own utility toolset to simplify the adaption of you GraphQL API.
 See [src/builder](src/builder) for an example of such a toolset.

-## Using the connection GraphQL connection from an action
+## Using the GraphQL connection from an action

 With `context` being an ActionContext: